webskydavid/kup-app/README.md

 **KUP**app**ka**

-For now there is only support for macOS.
-Put the kup_app.dmg file into application directory and run the app.
+For now there is only support for macOS. ~~Put the kup_app.app file into application directory and run the app.~~

 ### TODO